-Rich Beausoleil Washington Department of Fish and Wildlife of Wildlife Conservation.
-How the model has influenced conservation of the North American black bear is reflected in the current status of black bears and their remarkable range expansion during the 20th century.
-Our ability to estimate black bear populations accurately or monitor indices of abundance is important because many jurisdictions base management decisions on these parameters.
+Because reducing conflict involves changing human behavior (e.g., securing trash), we begin with an assessment of the public's desires and role in conflict resolution in the context of the North American Model of Wildlife Conservation.
+How the model has influenced conservation of the North American black bear is reflected in the current status of black bears and their expansion in the 20th century.
+Our ability to accurately estimate black bear populations or monitor indices of abundance is important because many jurisdictions base management decisions on these parameters.
+In the long run, we cannot manage what we do not measure.